Vickylove5223/RecordLane/README.md

 # RecordLane

 A privacy-first, open-source screen recording application that stores all recordings directly in your YouTube channel.
-Built with React, TypeScript, and YouTube API integration.
+Built with React, TypeScript, Supabase backend, and YouTube API integration.

 ## 🏆 Open Source Alternative

 RecordLane is an open-source alternative to expensive proprietary screen recording tools.
 Break free from vendor lock-in and subscription fees with a privacy-first solution that puts you in control.

+### Recent Updates

+**🚀 Migrated to Supabase Backend** (January 2025)
+- Switched from Encore.ts to Supabase for better scalability and ease of deployment
+- Simplified setup process - no more complex backend configuration
+- Enhanced real-time capabilities and better database management
+- Improved developer experience with auto-generated APIs

 ### What Proprietary Tools This Replaces